EMTUnity3D/emt-go-detector/README.md

-# Layer-based trigger detection
+# EMT GameObject detector

-This script for Unity3D offers you a new component to allow you to create events driven by trigger collisions.
+With this package for Unity3D offers you a component to detect different game objects based on the layers they are, and attack event listeners to them.

 ## Example